jkys/sketch-query/README.md

 # Sketch-query

-This document will provide details regarding the web application Sketch-query, providing details on the application summary, details of files, terminology, as well as technical details regarding the building of the application.
+This document will provide details regarding the web application Sketch-query, providing details on the application summary, details of files, terminology, as well as technical details regarding the development of the application.

 ## Getting Started
 Sketch-query can be cloned using both HTTPS and SSH via git commands.